jima80525/jima_codes_blog/in_progress/git_python.md

 So, now that you know about the `remotes/origin` branches, understanding `git fetch` is pretty easy.
 All fetch does is to update all of the `remotes/origin` branches.
 It does not modify any of your local branches, just the branches stored in `remotes/origin`.

 ### Pull
 Git pull is simply the combination of two other commands.
-First it does a fetch to update the `remotes/origin` branches.
+First it does a `git fetch` to update the `remotes/origin` branches.
 Then, if the branch you are on is tracking a remote branch, it does a `git merge` of the corresponding `remote/origin` branch to your branch.

 For example, say you were on the my_new_feature branch and your coworker had just added some code to it on the server.
 If you do a `git pull`, Git will update ALL of the `remotes/origin` branches and then do a `git merge remotes/origin/my_new_feature` which will get the new commit onto the branch you're on!

-There are some limitations here.
+There are, of course, some limitations here.
 Git won't let you even try to do a `git pull` if you have modified files on your local system (that can create too much of a mess).
 If you have commits on your local branch and the remote also has new commits (this is called "the branches have diverged"), then the `git merge` portion of the pull will create a merge commit, just like we discussed above.
 (For those of you that are reading closely, you can also have Git do a rebase instead of a merge by doing `git pull -r`)

 ### Push
 As you probably have guessed, `git push` is just the opposite of `git pull`.
 Well, almost the opposite.
 Push sends the info about the branch you are pushing and asks the remote if it would like to update its version of that branch to match yours.
 Generally this amounts to you pushing your new changes up to the server.  (there are a LOT of details and complexity here involving exactly what a fast-forward commit is.
 There is a fantastic write up if you're interesting [here](https://stackoverflow.com/a/26005964/6843734)).
 The basics gist of it is that `git push` makes your new commits available on the remote server.